-The Judge Conduct Committee ("the Committee") exists to decide when a judge's conduct is a problem and how that misconduct should be resolved from the Judge Program's perspective.
+The Judge Conduct Committee exists to decide when a judge's conduct is a problem and how that misconduct should be resolved from the Judge Program's perspective.
 It is comprised of Level 3 judges, selected by the Program Coordinators and Regional Coordinators in a periodic application and selection process.

-Committee members gather information about the case, including a statement from the judge in question.
-The judge in question may also identify another judge who may agree to act as their advocate with the Committee.
-If the advocate judge selected is a member of the Committee, the advocate judge will not participate in resolving the case.
-The advocate judge's purpose is to help ease communication and potential feelings of intimidation with the Committee and ensure the judge in question does not feel alone or isolated as their case proceeds.
-Communication with a judge accused of misconduct and with judges who may have information sought by the Committee will use the e-mail address provided by the judge via JudgeApps unless they specify otherwise.
+JCC members gather information about the case, including a statement from the judge in question.
+The judge in question may also identify another judge who may agree to act as their Communication Facilitator (CF) with the JCC.
+The CF's purpose is to help ease communication and potential feelings of intimidation with the JCC and ensure the judge in question does not feel alone or isolated as their case proceeds.
+The CF is not a character witness.
+Communication with a judge accused of misconduct and with judges who may have information sought by the JCC will use the e-mail address provided by the judge via Judge Apps unless they specify otherwise.
+Members of the JCC may not serve as Communications Facilitators.

-After the needed information is gathered and considered, the Committee members then make a recommendation on how they believe the case should be resolved.
-In these recommendations, the Committee members consider whether the judge accused is responsible for the alleged misconduct, the specific circumstances of the case, including the degree of connection to Magic, and other factors in its deliberations.
-The Regional Coordinator Advisory Committee (RCAC), Program Coordinators, and the Judge Community Manager are advised of these decisions before they take effect.
+After the needed information is gathered and considered, the JCC members then make a recommendation on how they believe the case should be resolved.
+In these recommendations, the JCC members consider whether the judge accused is responsible for the alleged misconduct, the specific circumstances of the case, including the degree of connection to Magic, and other factors in its deliberations.
+The Regional Coordinators and Program Coordinators are advised of these decisions before they take effect.

-The Committee is responsible for ensuring anyone reporting a concern and any judge who is the subject of a concern are kept informed of what the next step in the investigation is and when it is expected to be completed.
+The JCC is responsible for ensuring anyone reporting a concern and any judge who is the subject of a concern are kept informed of what the next step in the investigation is and when it is expected to be completed.

-The Committee uses a document which details its process and recommended resolutions for a range of possible misconduct circumstances.
-However, in order to prevent any person from attempting to game the system, this document is kept private.
+The JCC uses a document which details its process and recommended resolutions for a range of possible misconduct circumstances.
+However, in order to prevent any person from attempting to manipulate the system, this document is kept private.

-A list of suspended and decertified judges is available only to the Committee, Regional Coordinators, Program Coordinators, and the RCAC.
+A list of suspended and decertified judges is available only to the JCC, Regional Coordinators, and Program Coordinators.
 Any of these judges may communicate with affected individuals regarding the status of suspended judges on an as-needed basis.